JerryI/wljs-docs/docs/frontend/Reference/Decorations/TableForm.md

 ```
 shows the given `table` (list) in a traditional form using [Grid](Grid.md) decoration

 :::info
-For an editable formatted table, please see [InputTable](../GUI/InputTable.md).
+For an editable formatted table, please see [InputTable](../GUI/InputTable.md) and [TableView](../GUI/TableView.md).
 It fits especially for a large datasets
 :::